5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ## Limitations

-Since the fix utilizes virtualization capabilities only supported by macOS Big Sur 11.3 and newer (XNU Kernel 20.4.0+) you can't use it in macOS Catalina and older.

-But this can simply be worked around by temporarily switching to a supported SMBIOS (&rarr; check the [**SMBIOS Compatibilty Chart**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/E_Compatibility_Charts/SMBIOS_Compat_Short.pdf) to find one) and disconnecting the system from the internet before installing macOS (otherwise you have to generate new serials, etc.)
+Since this fix utilizes virtualization capabilities only supported by macOS Big Sur 11.3 and newer (XNU Kernel 20.4.0+), you can't use it in macOS Catalina and older.
+This can be worked around by temporarily switching to a supported SMBIOS (&rarr; check the [**SMBIOS Compatibilty Chart**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/E_Compatibility_Charts/SMBIOS_Compat_Short.pdf) to find one) and disconnecting the system from the internet before installing macOS (otherwise you have to generate new serials, etc.).
 Once macOS 11.3 or newer is installed, the board-id spoof is working and you can revert back to the SMBIOS best suited for your CPU.

 ### What about Clover?